EdwinVW/pitstop/README.md

 ![](img/consul-ui.png)

-If you click a particular service, you can see the instances (nodes) that are registered for this service.
-Each *node* is a separate container.
+If you click a particular service, you can see the instances that are registered for this service.
+Each instance is a separate container.
 For instance, the VehicleManagementAPI service:

 ![](img/consul-ui-detail.png)